 The results in Table 1 are consistent with the hypothesis of a positive correlation between immigration and trade.
-The explanatory variable, LogIMI (stock of immigrants in logs) is highly statistically significant (1% level) in the five equations.
+The explanatory variable, IMI (stock of immigrants in logs) is highly statistically significant (1% level) in the five equations.
 The results are very robust to different measures of the dependent variable.
-The only result that is unexpected is the positive sign of LogIMI in the export equation.
-Therefore, we must hypothesize that the Portuguese manufactured goods had already incorporated specific tastes originating in the immigrants' home countries.
+The trade-immigration elasticities are all positive: 0.598 for the export equation, 0.555 for the import equation, 0.753 for the IIT equation, 1.123 for the HIIT equation and 0.534 for the VIIT equation.
+The only result that is unexpected is the positive sign of IMI in the export equation and the magnitude of the coefficient.
+We found a stronger impact of immigration volume upon exports than upon imports.
+Comparing export-immigration and importimmigration elasticities, we can conclude that the immigration coming from the EU15 has led to increased trade and a positive trade balance.
+Therefore, we must hypothesise that the Portuguese manufactured goods had already incorporated specific tastes originating in the immigrants' home countries.
 So, the additional information provided by immigrants was relevant to consumer and producer goods and this led to an increase in exports and imports between immigrants' host and home countries.
+However, this merits further investigation, using a dynamic analysis to avoid endogeneity problems.